Open source software

 Listings are chosen on merit, never paid placement.
 To be included, a project has to ship under an open source license and solve a real, nameable job - the kind of tool you would recommend to a colleague.
 We lean toward software you can self-host or run locally, so your data stays on infrastructure you control.
 Nothing here can buy its way up the page; ranking reflects the project, not a budget.

 To keep the picture honest, each entry surfaces live signals pulled straight from the project's public repository - stars, license, and how recently it was worked on - so you can judge momentum for yourself rather than trust a logo.
-That data is refreshed periodically and the catalog is reviewed by people, not generated on autopilot.
 We run no analytics and set no tracking cookies of our own: the directory is here to help you switch, not to follow you around afterward.